 Our Kindergarten through Grade 8 curriculum was based upon national standards, recommendations from the archdiocesan Catholic high schools, and the Oregon department of Education.
 Our goal is that all students master the outcomes for their grade level, and that processes will be used by learners to deepen their mathematical understanding and increase their knowledge and proficiency.
 Curriculum includes Kindergarten through Algebra I, with the opportunity for Geometry in Grade 8.

-Our science program at STM teacher students to think critically about scientific topics that may impact their own lives.
+Our science program at STM teaches students to think critically about scientific topics that may impact their own lives.
 Students use scientific inquiry that is consistent with love and respect for God’s creation.
 Our science curriculum helps students demonstrate a deep conceptual understanding and appreciation of scientific principles and how the world works, while acting as responsible stewards of the earth.
 At each grade level, students use evidence, think critically, make connections, and communicate using appropriate scientific vocabulary in a hands-on environment.

 The music program at St. Thomas More focuses on developing individual and collective musicianship combining the performance experience with the acquisition of musical literacy, equipping each student, K-8, with lifelong skills that carry many rewards for their future development.
 Using diversified methods, including the Music Mind Games curriculum, students become proficient in decoding musical notation by sight-singing melody and reading rhythm.
 Students learn the language of music and build comprehension and facility through the voice and the body utilizing all learning modalities.
 Students at STM are expected and encouraged to participate in Mass by singing in the congregation and in Mass Choir, by using their skills to cantor, and by playing percussion and other instruments, in keeping with STM's spiritual goals of personal growth and service.
 Our Mass music reinforces our music literacy skills and integrates Church history and Catholic culture into our study of music.